kaifishr/kaifishr.github.io/_posts/2019-01-01-train-a-simple-classifier-using-a-genetic-algorithm.md

 ---
 layout: post
-title: "Training a Simple Classifier using a Genetic Algorithm"
+title: "Training a Simple Classifier using an Evolutionary Algorithm"
-excerpt: "Or how to train a classifier in a very untypical way."
 date:   2020-01-17 13:33:40
 ---

-**TL;DR**: A multi-class classification model can be trained relatively quickly using a genetic algorithm and can reach 91.77% (MNIST) and 83.72% (Fashionin-MNIST) of test accuracy.
+**TL;DR**: A linear multi-class classification model can be trained relatively quickly using an evolutionary algorithm and can reach 91.77% (MNIST) and 83.72% (Fashionin-MNIST) of test accuracy.

 ---

 ## Introduction

 This post is about multi-class classification with linear regression.
-Despite the fact that this problem can be solved analytically or by using a gradient descent optimization algorithm, this post shows that it is possible to train such a classifier by using a genetic algorithm.
+Despite the fact that this problem can be efficiently solved analytically or by using a gradient descent optimization algorithm, this post shows that it is possible to train such a classifier using genetic optimization.

 Usually, genetic optimization of such a model is much slower compared to other optimization techniques that take advantage of the property, that the loss function is differentiable with respect to its weights.
-The resulting optimization schemes such as an analytical solution or gradient descent are able to optimize smaller models pretty quickly.
-However, genetic algorithms are an amazingly interesting topic and can easily applied to a wide range of problems including non-differential models [^1] or discrete optimization.
+The resulting optimization schemes such as an analytical solution or gradient descent are able to optimize small models pretty quickly.
+However, genetic algorithms are an amazingly interesting topic as they can be applied very easily to a wide range of problems including non-differential models [^1] or discrete optimization.

 ## Methods

-To demonstrate what a multi-class linear classification model trained with a genetic algorithm is capable of, I am using the MNIST and Fashion-MNIST dataset which consists of grayscale images with `28 x 28` pixles.
-Each pixel is associated with a weight parameter.
+To demonstrate what a multi-class linear classification model trained with an evolutionary algorithm is capable of, I am using the [MNIST][MNIST] and [Fashion-MNIST][Fashion-MNIST] datasets which consist of grayscale images with `28 x 28` pixles.
+For this model, each pixel is associated with a weight parameter.
 Both datasets consist of 10 classes and each class is assigned a bias term.
 Thus, there is a total number of `28 x 28 x 10 + 10 = 7850` trainable parameters.
 The set of all weights can be considered as the *chromosome* that evolves during the optimization process and the single weights as genes.
 The set of all chromosomes represent the population size.
 The words chromosomes, individuals and agents are used interchangeably.

 The two main optimization processes, that imitate fundamental properties of evolution, are the *mutation* and chromosome *crossover* operations.
 While mutation operations act on all members of a population, the crossover operations are only applied to the `n` fittest members of a population that are then passed to the next generation.

 The following list shows how a genetic algorithm for this type of problem is usually structured:

 1. Generate an initial population consisting of weight matrices
-2. Evaluate the fitness of each individual by computing a loss
+2. Evaluate the fitness of each individual by computing its loss
 3. Select the `n` best individuals
 4. Perform crossover operations on these individuals and duplicate the result
 5. Generate random mutations on these new individuals and return to step 2

-However, the implementation of the genetic algorithm discussed here, varies slightly from the description above.
+The implementation discussed here, varies slightly from the description above.
 Since the implementation makes use of Python's multiprocessing library that allows optimizing one population per CPU core, the optimization process is performed for `local_epochs` on several cores in parallel.
 This means, that these populations do not interact (do not exchange genes) for `local_epochs`.
 This has the effect that different populations can develop different strengths during this time.
 After `local_epochs` periods the best candidates of each population are being compared with each other.
 The chromosomes of the top two candidates then undergo the crossover operation resulting in a new prototype that is then scattered across all cores.
 This process is repeated for `global_epochs` periods.

 Both, the mutation and crossover operations can be implemented very easily.
 For a given weight matrix `W` out of the chromosome pool, the mutation operations can be implemented as follows